juancolchete/WeiConverter/README.md

 # WeiConverter
-Tool to easy covert wei to ether ether to anything you want
+Tool to easy covert wei to ether ether to anything you want developed to be an extension.